 - Competition is Tough – And Even Encouraged by Amazon

-It’s important to always have enough inventory if you’re selling in Amazon.
-When you run out, your competitors can grab your potential customers before you can even pick up your phone to contact your supplier.
+It’s important always to have enough inventory if you’re selling on Amazon.
+Then, when you run out, your competitors can grab your potential customers before you can even pick up your phone to contact your supplier.

 Amazon sends an automatic alert to FBA sellers when a fast-selling item in their niche runs out.
-Don’t be surprised if your initially unique product in Amazon is taken up by other sellers.
+So don’t be surprised if other sellers take up your initially unique product on Amazon.
 To be on top of your game, work with an Amazon seller VA (virtual assistant) to keep your rivals from snatching your customers.

 - Amazon Controls Your Content

-It’s your task as a seller to write keyword-driven product description and post quality photos.
-If you want your products to land the first page of Amazon search results, you must work to produce quality copy.
+As a seller, it’s your task to write keyword-driven product descriptions and post quality photos.
+If you want your products to land on the first page of Amazon search results, you must work to produce a quality copy.

 Yet, ultimately, Amazon reserves the right to determine if your listing content can be displayed or not.
-The Participation Agreement that you consent to when signing up states that Amazon has the right to decide if a design, content, or appearance of a listing can be published.
+When signing up, the Participation Agreement you consent to states that Amazon has the right to decide if a listing’s design, content, or appearance can be published.

 - Amazon Retains Immunity Over Disputes Between Users

-Whether it’s because of a bogus customer or a seller that rips you off, you can’t file a lawsuit to Amazon for disputes with other users.
+Whether it’s because of a bogus customer or a seller that rips you off, you can’t file a lawsuit against Amazon for disputes with other users.

 The retail company or employees working in Amazon can’t be liable for complaints of any nature that may arise between a seller and a buyer or between two sellers.
 This is also stated in the Participation terms that Amazon users agree to.

-Learning the 7 things you must know before you start selling in Amazon ensures you’re grounded and starting at the right track.
+Learning the seven things you must know before you start selling on Amazon ensures you’re grounded and starting on the right track.
 Did this knowledge change anything in your business plan?

 Catherine vanVonno, the author, is the President and Executive Director of 20Four7VA, a global Virtual Assistant (VA) Service Provider.
-She holds a doctorate degree in Applied Statistics, Research Design and Program Evaluation from Virginia Polytechnic Institute and State University and has over 10 years experience in facilitating evidence-based strategic planning, product development, brand management, legislative communications, and medical policy.
+She holds a doctorate in Applied Statistics, Research Design, and Program Evaluation from Virginia Polytechnic Institute and State University.
+In addition, she has over ten years of experience facilitating evidence-based strategic planning, product development, brand management, legislative communications, and medical policy.
 She is married and has four children.
-You can reach her at firstname.lastname@example.org.
+You can reach her at [email protected]